Rohan-Sam/TSF_Decision_Tree_Classifier/Readme.md

 ## Code of Iris Plant Classifier

-To understand this repository follow the below steps:
+To understand this repository :

-1) First Clone, Fork or Download this repository

-2) The dataset used is (https://bit.ly/3kXTdox).
+1) The dataset used is (https://bit.ly/3kXTdox).

-3) Now, you can run Task6.ipynb
+2) Run Task6.ipynb

-4) All, the uses and instructions are written in code file itself.
+3) All, the uses and instructions are written in code file itself.